Ancient forest project Overview

 Vancouver Island

-Outside of the Olympic Peninsula, no other region in Cascadia is more renowned for magnificent ancient forests and giant trees than Vancouver Island.
-Its frequently foggy and overcast climate, coupled with a very long wet season (between approximately September through May), spurs the growth of monumental trees here.
+Outside the Olympic Peninsula, no other region in Cascadia is more renowned for its magnificent ancient forests and giant trees than Vancouver Island.
+Its frequently foggy and overcast climate, coupled with a very long wet season (approximately between September and May), spurs the growth of monumental trees here.
 The cedars, spruces, and hemlocks cultivated in its dark, nourishing forests are among the largest anywhere and have long been a source of inspiration and fascination for big tree hunters.

 Click Here for Full Report